-If you are here to find answers to Azolla benefits for animals then this post will serve you with the right answers you are looking for.
-A colleague and I had challenges in feeding our chickens, so, we took it on to find alternative feeding strategies to sustain the chicken and the solution was to feed them with the Azolla plant.
+If you are here to find answers to Azolla benefits for animals, then this post will serve you with the answers you seek.
+A colleague and I had challenges feeding our chickens, so we took it on to find alternative feeding strategies to sustain the chicken, and the solution was to feed them with the Azolla plant.

 What is the Azolla plant?
-The Azolla plant is an aquatic fern of the Azollacea plant family which grows in marshes, freshwater lakes, and ditches, it is considered an invasive plant and also has the potential to change aquatic habitats and biodiversity.
+The Azolla plant is an aquatic fern of the Azollacea plant family which grows in marshes, freshwater lakes, and ditches; it is considered an invasive plant and can potentially change aquatic habitats and biodiversity.

 Azolla Benefits For Animals